Niklas6/ML-asset-pricing/README.md

 - Yahoo Finance data is accessible for me, but not institutional-grade.
 Adjusted prices, corporate actions, missing histories, and ticker changes can be revised or handled inconsistently.
 - The risk-free-rate proxy is an approximation and may not perfectly match the timing, maturity, or investability assumptions used in a real portfolio.
 - The backtest is idealized.
 It excludes transaction costs, bid-ask spreads, slippage, financing costs, short borrow costs, taxes, liquidity constraints, and position-size limits.
-- The portfolio construction does not include sector neutrality, beta neutrality, volatility targeting, drawdown controls, or explicit leverage constraints.
-- The feature set is intentionally narrow.
-It uses price, volatility, and beta information but does not include accounting variables, valuation ratios, analyst forecasts, liquidity measures, or macroeconomic variables.
 - The model comparison is based on a limited set of fixed hyperparameter choices after validation.
-A broader search could improve performance but would also increase the risk of overfitting.
+A broader search could improve performance, but would also increase the risk of overfitting and would require more computation power.
 - The results should be interpreted as evidence from a research prototype, not as evidence of a deployable trading strategy.

 ## Future Improvements